crest-cassia/oacis/en/configuring_simulator.md

 Required fields are indicated by by (*).

 When you enter **Definition of Parameters** fields, make sure that the specified type and the default value are consistent with each other.
-For example, if you specify a string value as a default value of an integer field, you get an error and required to fix the inconsistency.
+For example, if you specify a string value as a default value of an integer field, you get an error and are required to fix the inconsistency.

 When you specify **Preprocess Script**, you can define a pre-process which is executed just before the job execution.
 It is useful for preparing input files for simulators or doing some processes which is executable only on job submission nodes.